rafaelfonseca55/SpaceInvaders/README.md

       Guilherme Esteves 48313;
       Rafael Fonseca 48354.

-# Space Invaders Game Project
+# Space Invaders Game project

-This repository contains the project files for the Space Invaders Game developed as part of the Laboratory of Informatics and Computers course during the summer semester of 2023/2024.
+This project was developed as part of the Laboratory of Computers and Informatics course during the summer semester of 2023/24.
+Using Kotlin and hardware's description language VHDL.

 ## Hardware modules (SpaceInvaders folder)